 There are a few ways to find cheap train tickets from Milan to Lugano.
 First, be sure to book as far in advance as possible.
 Train tickets for this route typically go on sale a few months in advance and prices tend to rise as the departure date gets closer.
 It also helps to be flexible with your travel dates and try not to travel during rush hour.
 The faster trains also tend to be more expensive, so if you’re really on a budget, consider taking a slower train or the route with more connections.
 Of the ticket types offered by Trenitalia, the cheapest will be Super Economy, although this will give you less flexibility to change your ticket.
 Standard seating will also be the cheapest of the ticket classes offered.
 You can also check to see if you are eligible for any family or group discounts during your travel.

-Travel between Milan, Italy and Lugano, Switzerland by train is: Partially open.
+Travel between Milan, Italy and Lugano, Switzerland by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 11/29/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Lugano as this information can change.
+The information above was last checked on 1/24/23.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Lugano from Milan before traveling.

-Return travel from Switzerland to Italy is: Partially open.
+Return travel from Switzerland to Italy is: Unrestricted.

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Switzerland
+Entry into Italy is allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland

 Requirements for reentering: